 Parish Councils are being encouraged to deliver more services and can also support local community groups and provide community activities.
 They also ensure that the principle authorities are aware of local concerns such as problems with potholes, highway visibility, litter and dog fouling.

 Clayton-le-Woods Parish has 15 Parish Councillors elected to serve the whole Clayton-le-Woods area which is split into 3 wards - North, East and West.
 Councillors tend to live in the ward they represent but they are responsible for decisions affecting the whole Parish.

 Councillors are elected for a maximum term of 4 years.
-They must be over 21, be an elector or reside / work in the parish.
+They must be at least over 18 years of age on the day of nomination, be an elector or reside / work in the parish.
 They are required to sign a formal declaration of office and agree to abide by a Code of Conduct - available on the documents page.

 Councillors have a responsibility to listen and take an active part in meetings by suggesting ideas and engaging in constructive debate.
 They make collective decisions in the interests of the community.
 Councillors should abide by the majority decision and may not make a decision or act individually on behalf of the Council.

 Councils must appoint a Proper Officer and a Responsible Financial Officer (Clerk) to discharge its functions.

 The Clerk is an independent, professional officer employed by the Council.
 They are answerable to the Council as a whole and cannot act on the instructions of individual Councillors.
 The Council may delegate powers and functions to the Clerk and these are specified in Standing Orders.